Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 \subsection{Application: Counterfactual Explanations}

-In this section, we provide a concrete example of how the learned Encoding-Decoding Direction Pairs can be harnessed in order to provide counter-factual explanations.
-In this case study, we will be studying ResNet18 trained on Places365 and EDDPs learned with CFM and $I=512$.
+In this Section, we provide a concrete example of how the learned direction pairs can be harnessed to provide counter-factual explanations.
+In this case study, we will be studying ResNet18 and direction pairs learned with CFM and $I=512$.
 We consider the input image depicted in Fig. \ref{fig:counter-factual} - left.
-This image is correctly predicted by the network as \textit{driveway} with confidence $69\%$.
-The second image of the same figure depicts a segmentation map of that image based on the learned concept detectors.
+This image is correctly classified by the network as \textit{driveway} with confidence $69\%$.
+The second image of the same figure depicts a segmentation map based on the learned concept detectors.
 To keep the visualization simple, we only show the most dominant detected concepts.
-We explore two interventions in the representation space: a) \textbf{concept removal:} \textbf{encoding the absence} of a particular concept in a patch embedding b) \textbf{concept addition:} \textbf{encoding the presence} of a particular concept in a patch embedding.
-For both cases we make use of (\ref{eq:signal-value-intervention}).

-To compute target projected values $t$ we use the training split of Broden.
-When we do concept removal, we choose $t$ to be equal to the lowest $0.005\%$ quantile of projected feature activations on filter $\wi$.
-Similarly, when we do concept addition, we choose $t$ to be equal to the top $0.005\%$ quantile of projected feature activations.
-This process ensures that the signal value of $\xp$ for concept $i$ after the intervention matches the signal value of samples with or without the concept.

 We consider two counter-factual scenarios.
-In the first, we study how the prediction would change if the \textit{road} was replaced by a \textit{building}, and second, how the same prediction would change if the \textit{building} was replaced by an \textit{airplane}.
-To accomplish that, for each scenario, we perform two interventions one after the other: a concept removal followed by a concept addition.
-In the first scenario, the prediction is changed to \textit{apartment-building-outdoor} with confidence $22\%$, while in the second, the prediction is changed to \textit{runway} with confidence $57\%$.
-(Fig. \ref{fig:counter-factual}).
-In both cases, the change in the prediction outcome aligns with human intuition.
+We study how the prediction would change if a) the \textit{road} was replaced by a \textit{building}, and b) if the \textit{building} was replaced by an \textit{airplane}.
+For each scenario, we perform two interventions in the representation space, one after the other: a \textbf{concept removal} (\textbf{encoding concept absence} in a patch embedding) followed by a \textbf{concept addition} (\textbf{encoding concept presence} in a patch embedding).
+In both scenarios, the intermediate concept removal does not alter the predicted class.
+However, in the first one, confidence is decreased to $30.5\%$, while in the second it is slightly increased to $70.4\%$.
+With concept addition, in the first scenario the prediction changes to \textit{apartment-building-outdoor} with confidence $22\%$, and in the second, the prediction changes to \textit{runway} with confidence $57\%$.
+(Fig. \ref{fig:counter-factual}).In both cases, the change in the prediction outcome aligns with human intuition.
+More details for the intervention are provided in Section \ref{sec:appendix-counterfactual}.